CoderOneHQ/bomberland/engine/bomberland-ui/src/source-filesystem/docs/1-getting-started/page.md

 ## Step 2: Install Docker

 Docker is used to start the game engine and connect both agents in a single command.
-It's also used to ensure the same performance of your agent locally versus on our servers.
+It also ensures that your agent performs the same locally versus on our tournament servers.

 [Download Docker →](https://www.docker.com)